MFerretti27/Scoreboard/README.md

           -	Game Clock and period the game is in.
           -	Play by Play of the game.
     -	NFL
-          -	How mant Timeouts each team has.
+          -	How many Timeouts each team has.
           -	If a team is in the RedZone (If a team is in the RedZone their score will go red).
-          -	What team has possession of the ball (What ever team has possession their score will be underined).
+          -	What team has possession of the ball (What ever team has possession their score will be underlined).
-          -	What down and yardage a team is at on the feild.
+          -	What down and yardage a team is at on the field.
           -	Game Clock and quarter the game is in.

 ## Clock Screen